What is EP2 Grease? – Part 1

 In vehicle applications, EP2 greases are applied on parts that cannot be frequently lubricated.
 It is also used on parts where lubricating oil usually doesn’t stay in position.
 In addition to this, EP2 grease can also act as a sealant that prevents ingress of incompressible components and water.

 One type of lubricant grease used in automobiles is EP2 lithium grease.
 What is it ?
-It is a general purpose lithium-soap thickened grease for extreme pressures.
-Here, soaps disperse and viscosify oil to create the stable gels of greases.
+It is a general purpose lithium-soap thickened grease for extreme pressures (EP, whereas the 2 designates NLGI Grade 2).
+Here, soaps disperse and viscosity oil to create the stable gels of greases.
 Lithium greases are non-corrosive and adhere very well to metal.
 They are also particularly great with heavy loads and have good temperature tolerances.

 The said, properties are what makes EP2 grease popular for household products and automotive parts (e.g. CV joints, u-joints, ball joints, etc.) usage.
 Some formulations of this grease type include other substances like PTFE and molybdenum disulfide.